-$^{19}$ Addendum to the Explanatory Memorandum, Privacy Amendment (Enhancing Privacy Protection) Bill
+23 Addendum to the Explanatory Memorandum, Privacy Amendment (Enhancing Privacy Protection) Bill

-&lt;sup>20 Addendum to the Explanatory Memorandum, Privacy Amendment (Enhancing Privacy Protection) Bill 2012, p 3.
+24 Addendum to the Explanatory Memorandum, Privacy Amendment (Enhancing Privacy Protection) Bill 2012, p 3.

-- notes of an individual's symptoms or diagnosis and the treatment given - specialist reports and test results - appointment and billing details - prescriptions and other pharmaceutical purchases - dental records - records held by a fitness club about an individual - information about an individual's suitability for a job, if it reveals information about the individual's health - an individual's healthcare identifier when it is collected to provide a health service - any other personal information (such as information about an individual's date of birth, gender, race, sexuality, religion), collected for the purpose of providing a health service.

-B.70 The definition of 'sensitive information' in s 6(1) includes health information.
+- o a health service provided, or to be provided, to an individual, or - other personal information collected to provide, or in providing, a health service, or - other personal information about an individual collected in connection with the donation, or intended donation, by the individual of their body parts, organs or body substances, or - genetic information about an individual in a form that is, or could be, predictive of the health of the individual or a genetic relative of the individual (s 6(1)).
+(Other types of genetic information that are not health information fall within the definition of 'sensitive information', discussed at paragraphs B.138-B.141.) - B.75 Examples of health information include: - information about an individual's physical or mental health - notes of an individual's symptoms or diagnosis and the treatment given - specialist reports and test results - appointment and billing details - prescriptions and other pharmaceutical purchases - dental records - records held by a fitness club about an individual - information about an individual's suitability for a job, if it reveals information about the individual's health - an individual's healthcare identifier when it is collected to provide a health service - any other personal information (such as information about an individual's date of birth, gender, race, sexuality, religion), collected for the purpose of providing a health service. - B.76 The definition of 'sensitive information' in s 6(1) includes health information.
 Sensitive information, including health information, attracts additional privacy protections compared to other types of personal information (see for example, APP 3 in Chapter 3).
 There are also a number of provisions and APPs that deal specifically with health information, including the 'permitted health situation' exceptions set out in s 16B (see Chapter D (Permitted health situations)).